randompixel/HarvestBlame/README.md

 HarvestBlame uses HarvestAPI written by Matthew John Denton <matt@mdbitz.com>, which is distributed here for convenience.

+Rename config.sample.inc to config.inc and update with your own settings.

 Requires:
 PHP 5.2 or greater
 PHP cURL extension
+The ability to send email from the server